Blog post

 F1 Rookie Drivers: The Best Debuts in History

-A look at the most impressive rookie debuts in Formula 1 history, from Jacques Villeneuve to Andrea Kimi Antonelli, what makes a successful rookie season, why some rookies struggle, and how the path from junior categories to F1 has changed over the years.
+A look at the most impressive rookie debuts in Formula 1 history, from Jacques Villeneuve to Andrea Kimi Antonelli, what makes a successful rookie season, why some rookies struggle, and how the path from junior categories to F1 has changed over the years The article also covers F1 rookie drivers, F1 best debuts, Antonelli F1 debut, F1 rookie records, F1 young drivers and other related topics.

 Blog